Alejandro Sabella: Argentina

-After Argentina's early exit at the 2011 Copa America, Sabella was appointed as the manager of the Argentina national team.
-Sabella was originally set to be the new coach of UAE League team Al-Jazira Club but backed out of the agreement after the Argentine Football Association (AFA) has shown interest in him.
+After Argentina's early exit at the 2011 Copa América, Sabella was appointed as the manager of the Argentina national team.
+Sabella was originally set to be the new coach of UAE League team Al-Jazira Club but backed out of the agreement after the Argentine Football Association (AFA) had shown interest in him.
 After his appointment in August 2011, Sabella named Lionel Messi as Argentina's new captain.
 He made his debut in charge of the Argentina in a 1–0 victory against Venezuela at Salt Lake Stadium in Kolkata, India.

 2014 World Cup

 In the 2014 FIFA World Cup, Sabella coached Argentina to the final.
 The last time Argentina had advanced beyond the quarter-finals was when they made the final in 1990 where they lost 1–0 to West Germany.

 Argentina never trailed during the whole tournament until the final.
 They won all three of their group games, where Lionel Messi scored all four of his goals against Bosnia and Herzegovina (2–1), Iran (1–0) and Nigeria (3–2).
 They defeated Switzerland 1–0 in extra time during the Round of 16, and then dispatched Belgium 1–0 in the quarter-finals.
 Reaching their first semi-final since 1990, Argentina eliminated the Netherlands in a penalty shootout after a scoreless draw.
-Argentina finished the tournament as runners-up after losing the final to Germany 1–0 through an extra time goal scored by Mario Gotze.
+Argentina finished the tournament as runners-up after losing the final to Germany 1–0 through an extra time goal scored by Mario Götze.
 Sabella's substitutions in the final, notably Sergio Agüero for Ezequiel Lavezzi and Rodrigo Palacio for Gonzalo Higuaín, were said to have blunted the team's attacking threat against the Germans, although many managers, such as Atlético Madrid's Diego Simeone, praised Sabella's tactical performance throughout the World Cup.

 Sabella officially resigned on 30 July 2014.